SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 - **Redirect URI** – enter your SonarQube URL with the path `/oauth2/callback/gitlab`.
 For example, `https://sonarqube.mycompany.com/oauth2/callback/gitlab`.
 - **Scopes** – select **api** if you plan to enable group synchronization.
 Select **read_user** if you only plan to delegate authentication.

 After saving your application, GitLab takes you to the app's page.
 Here you find your **Application ID** and **Secret**.
-Keep these handy, open your SonarQube instance, and navigate to **Administration > Configuration > General Settings > DevOps Platform Integrations > GitLab > Authentication**.
+Keep these handy, open your SonarQube instance, and navigate to **Administration > Configuration > General Settings > Authentication > GitLab Authentication**.
 Set the following settings to finish setting up GitLab authentication:

 - **Enabled** – set to `true`.
 - **Application ID** – the Application ID is found on your GitLab app's page.